paulmillr/readdirp/README.md

 - `dirent: fs.Dirent`: built-in [dir entry object](https://nodejs.org/api/fs.html#fs_class_fs_dirent) - only with `alwaysStat: false`
 - `stats: fs.Stats`: built in [stat object](https://nodejs.org/api/fs.html#fs_class_fs_stats) - only with `alwaysStat: true`

-# Changelog
+## Changelog

 - 3.2 (Oct 14, 2019) improves performance by 250% and makes streams implementation more idiomatic.
-- 3.1 (Jul 7, 2019) brings `bigint` support to `stat` outputs on windows.
+- 3.1 (Jul 7, 2019) brings `bigint` support to `stat` output on Windows.
 This is backwards-incompatible for some cases.
 Be careful.
 It you use it incorrectly, you'll see "TypeError: Cannot mix BigInt and other types, use explicit conversions".
 - 3.0 brings huge performance improvements and stream backpressure support.
 - Upgrading 2.x to 3.x:
     - Signature changed from `readdirp(options)` to `readdirp(root, options)`